Tuning proximity-induced spin-orbit coupling in graphene/WSe$_{2}$ heterostructures: Tuning proximity-induced SOC using twist angle dependence

-have to be independent on the charge carrier density $n$ \cite{McCannFalko}, which is taken into account during the fitting procedure. \\ Curve fitting was now possible with the remaining permitted values of the fit parameters.
+have to be independent on the charge carrier density $n$ \cite{McCannFalko}, which leads to further constraints on the fitting parameters and can be verified in the fitting results (cf. Figs.~\ref{Fig. 7.} and \ref{Figure_17}) \\ Curve fitting was now possible with the remaining permitted values of the fit parameters.
 In Fig. \ref{Fig. 5.} the measured quantum mechanical corrections after gate averaging \cite{Gorbachev2007} and corresponding fit curves are shown for sample 1 (for samples 2-6, see Supplementary Material \cite{SM} Fig. S3).
 The fit curves shown do not represent the only solutions.
 Instead, the parameters of the curves lie within a permitted value range of the respective fitting parameters, which are shown in Fig. \ref{Fig. 6.} for samples 1-3 and Fig. S4 (Supplementary Material \cite{SM}) for samples 4-6. \\ In Fig. \ref{Fig. 6.} (a), the linear dependence of $\tau_{SOC}^{-1}$ on the momentum relaxation time $\tau_{p}$ \cite{Cummings} is also shown.
 The slope of the straight line seems to remain constant even for electron and hole conduction.
 The phase coherence times $\tau_{\phi}$ as a function of the charge carrier density $n$ are depicted in Fig. \ref{Fig. 6.} (b).
 Similar to the findings in \cite{Tikhonenko,Tikhonenko2}, $\tau_{\phi}$ increases with increasing $n$.\\ In Fig. \ref{Fig. 6.} (c)-(d), we show the two spin-orbit scattering times $\tau_{asy}$ and $\tau_{sym}$ as a function of the charge carrier density $n$.
 It can clearly be seen here that $\tau_{asy}$ decreases with increasing density $n$, while $\tau_{sym}$ is independent on the density.
 Since $\tau_{sym}$ remains virtually constant here, the slope of $\tau_{SOC}^{-1}$ in Fig. \ref{Fig. 6.} (a) is strongly related to the slope of $\tau_{asy}$.
 In Fig. \ref{Fig. 6.} (e)-(f), the intervalley scattering time $\tau_{iv}$ and the intravalley scattering time $\tau_{intra}$ are shown as a function of the charge carrier density $n$.
 While $\tau_{iv}$ shows no significant dependence on the density $n$, $\tau_{intra}$ drops sharply with increasing density $n$, similar to the observations in \cite{Tikhonenko}.
 The error bars represent the permitted range to yield acceptable fits in the procedure outlined above.